antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 [[toc]]

 > This post will be a bit longer than usual.
 It's quite a big announcement to me, and there are many things I want to talk about.
 I'll be appreciated if you take the time to read through it.
-The table of contents is hidden on the right if you are on a desktop.
+The table of contents is hidden on the left if you are on a desktop.
 Hope you enjoy :)

 > [中文 Chinese Version](/posts/reimagine-atomic-css-zh)